Guidance

 Requirements for governing boards

-We have published statutory guidance on the cost of school uniforms, which the governing board must have regard to when developing and implementing their uniform policy.
+In addition to this guidance, schools should also be aware of the statutory guidance on the cost of school uniforms, which was updated in October 2025, to which the governing board must have regard when developing and implementing a uniform policy.

 Governing boards will also need to ensure that, in developing and implementing their uniform policy, they comply with the Human Rights Act 1998 and Equality Act 2010 and take into account key considerations such as safeguarding requirements and the health and safety of their pupils.